HigherOrderCO/HVM/README.md

 foldr (.) id funcs :: [Int -> Int]
 ```

-GHC won't be able to "fuse" the functions on the `funcs` list, since they're
+GHC won't be able to "fuse" the functions on the `funcs` list, since they're not
-not known at compile time.
+known at compile time.
 HVM will do that just fine.
+See [this
+issue](https://github.com/Kindelia/HVM/issues/167) for a practical example.

 Another practical application for λ-encodings is for monads.
 On Haskell, the
 Free Monad library uses Church encodings as an important optimization.
 Without